Khalith-Basha/karate-test/README.md

 mvn test -P karate-integration-tests -Dtest=TestParallel -Dproduct.service.base.url=<Actual_URL>
 ```

+### Mock
+This project uses karate mock for mocking karate api. .jar file is placed under mock directory.
+To Start the mock server:
+java -jar karate-0.9.3.jar -m mock.feature -p <portnumber>
+Note: We can use docker while we use this feature in CI

 ### Test Reports

 This project uses `cucumber-reporting` maven plugin to generate the HTML & JSON reports from the `maven-surefire` xml reports.